 I talk a bit more about this in the conclusion of my review, but the tl;dr is that this book is primarily about people who aren’t very interested in sex, or are easily turned off, or take a long time to warm up to sex, or don’t often experience genital response when they’re aroused, or don’t want sex unless they are already in a sexy context.

-I also felt like the science in the book didn’t always explain how MY body worked.
+As a nonbinary person with a vulva, I also felt like the science in the book didn’t always explain how MY body worked.
 Granted, I didn’t really need those explanations because I don’t have the problems the book talks about; I’m just a greedy science nerd.
-But it’s a pity because the book does such a great job of explaining the more typical woman’s experience of sexuality, and presents theories that seem like they should be broadly applicable to all audiences.
+But it’s a pity because the book does such a great job of explaining the average cis woman’s experience of sexuality, and the way it presents its theories made me feel as though the information should be applicable to a broader audience.
 Maybe they still are, and I just need to put in some more effort to understand.
 But I found many of the explanations too complex to apply to my own experiences.

 I should add that in the section at the start of the book titled “a couple of caveats”, Nagoski acknowledges that “what you’ll find in these pages isn’t the whole story of women’s sexuality - I’m not sure the whole story would actually fit in one book”.
 And I tend to agree.
 I certainly don’t critise Nagoski for her choice of subject matter.
 She wrote the book that needed to be written.